pragmint/open-practices/capabilities/learning-culture.md

 The number you selected represents your overall score for this capability.
 If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
 For example, if you think your team's learning represents something between static knowledge and ad hoc learning, then you would score a 2.5.

-Generally, an overall score below 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed below.
+Generally, an overall score equal to or less than 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed below.
 An overall score higher than 3 generally means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Learning Culture; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices